martrip/migros_data_challange/README.md

 <br/> :abacus: **Methodology/ Modelling**

 -"DataExploraton": Logistic regression.
-Having different geolocation with some variables describing its characteristics and one binary variable to define if exists a migros in that location or not, gave us the idea of applying a logistic regression to try to predict how probable it is to have a Migros store in each one of the locations where there is not one yet.
+After data collection, we had some geographic locations.
+These include having some variables that describe their characteristics and a binary variable that defines whether or not there is a Migros in that location.
+So we came up with the idea of using logistic regression to predict how likely it is that there is a store in each of the locations where there is not yet a Migros.
+After conducting an analysis, 4 variables emerged that seemed to be relevant in predicting the Migros location:

-After some feature engineering the 3 variables that looked like were relevant to predict the migros location were:

 - hh_ha
 - pers_ha